I first wrote this post immediately following Super Bowl XLIX (2/1/15).

 Deciding to spend an extra 15 minutes a day on Facebook turns into 91.25 hours over 365 days.

-Being just an average reader, you could've read:
+In that time, if you are just an average reader, you could read:

 - Atlas Shrugged